Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse

 \subsection{Stance Prediction}

 Stance Prediction is designed as a three-way classification task.
 We use \textbf{stratified} sampling to construct train, validation, and test splits (80/20 train–test, then 80/20 train–validation), preserving stance label distributions.
-Across model families and platforms, incorporating themes consistently improves macro avg F1 score, with the strongest gains observed on Meta (Table~\ref{tab:stance_climate}).
+Across model families and platforms, incorporating themes provides complementary signals and yields stronger gains in more balanced settings (e.g., Meta), while remaining competitive under severe class imbalance (Bluesky), as shown in Table~\ref{tab:stance_climate}.
 Theme-only models perform competitively, indicating that themes capture stance-relevant signal beyond surface text.
 On Bluesky, where class imbalance is more severe, improvements are smaller but remain consistent for simpler models.
 Full experimental details are provided in the App. \ref{app:stance}.